SB-Chalmers/bt_python/book/support/data_standards.md

-## Data Cleaning Guidelines for Python Workflows
+# Data Cleaning Guidelines for Python Workflows

 Clean, well‑structured data is essential for reliable, reproducible analyses and machine learning pipelines.
 This guide provides best practices, examples, and exercises to help your team prepare data that can be seamlessly ingested and processed in Python.

-:::::{topic} Data Formatting Best Practices
+## Data Formatting Best Practices

 **Objective:** Ensure datasets are machine‑readable, consistent, and free of structural issues.